 The week prior to going full-time, I took a bath every night just to try to soak up some of the warm watery goodness that I knew I wouldn’t be seeing anymore.
 Turns out, you can’t stock up on baths.

-Since we’ve been traveling, I’ve had many offers from friends and family to use their bathtubs (but that’s weird, right?) and suggestions to stay in a hotel to take a bath, and even tried out a few hot tubs.
+Since I've been traveling, I’ve had many offers from friends and family to use their bathtubs (but that’s weird, right?) and suggestions to stay in a hotel to take a bath, and even tried out a few hot tubs.
 But, I’ve got a problem with like… all of those things.